2018 Southeast Asian Girls' U17 Volleyball Championship

-The 2018 Southeast Asian Girls' U17 Volleyball Championship, referred to as the 2018 Est Cola Southeast Asian Girls' U17 "Princess Cup" Volleyball Championship for sponsorship reasons, will be the twentieth edition of the Princess Cup Volleyball Championship, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC), Southeast Asian Zonal Volleyball Association (SEAZVA) with Thailand Volleyball Association (TVA) for the girls' under-17 national teams of Southeast Asia.
+The 2018 Southeast Asian Girls' U17 Volleyball Championship, referred to as the 2018 Est Cola Southeast Asian Girls' U17 "Princess Cup" Volleyball Championship for sponsorship reasons, was the twentieth edition of the Princess Cup Volleyball Championship, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC), Southeast Asian Zonal Volleyball Association (SEAZVA) with Thailand Volleyball Association (TVA) for the girls' under-17 national teams of Southeast Asia.
 The tournament will be held in Nakhon Pathom, Thailand, from 13 to 17 May 2018.

 A total of seven teams played in the tournament, with players born on or after 1 January 2001 eligible to participate.

 Qualification

-The three SEAZVA member associations, also four invited team from the another two AVC affiliated zonal member associations will participate in the tournament with Thailand already qualified as host country, all teams participated in the 2018 Asian Girls' U17 Volleyball Championship, excluded Singapore.
+The three SEAZVA member associations, also four invited team from the other two AVC affiliated zonal member associations will participate in the tournament with Thailand already qualified as host country, all teams participated in the 2018 Asian Girls' U17 Volleyball Championship, excluded Singapore.

 Qualified teams

 The following teams qualified for the tournament.